Hand-carry Baggage Number and Regulations

 - Whenever the weight and/or size of the hand-carry baggage do not meet the standard, you may be required to pay additional charges to be transported as checked baggage.

-- At some airports, carry-on baggage rule may be more restricted due to aircraft’s stowage capacity.
-Even though your carry-on baggage is within the limited size according to picture above, if the baggage that cannot be securely stowed in the cabin then it will not be accepted at the boarding gate or on board.
-The baggage will be stored as checked baggage and placed in the cargo compartment.
+- At some airports, carry-on baggage size may be more limited due to aircraft’s stowage capacity (especially MD90 and A321) even though your carry-on size comply with the limited size according to picture above.
+If the baggage cannot fit into the overhead bin or under the seat in front of you, The baggage will be stored as checked baggage and placed in the cargo compartment.
 We very appreciate your understanding and cooperation.

 In addition to the hand-carry baggage, every passenger may carry, without additional charge (subject to local country specific restrictions, if any), the following free carry-on items(of reasonable size) or an item of similar size: